samcday/linux/README.md

 [kernel-ark documentation](https://cki-project.gitlab.io/kernel-ark/) and its [repository](https://gitlab.com/cki-project/kernel-ark) for details.

-Running arify again later will update arkify-upstream-<target_branchname> and arkify-infra-mainline, to then bulk-import the code from the latter to the target branch.
-This will overwrite any modifications you performed to the ark infrastructure in the target branch (e.g. the redhat/ directory).
-To prevent that, perform them in the arkify-infra-mainline branch instead; afterwards checkout the target branch and run arkify again to import your changes.
+Running arify again later will update 'arkify-upstream-master' and 'arkify-infra-master', to then bulk-import the code from the latter to the 'master' branch.
+This will overwrite any modifications you performed to the ark infrastructure in the 'master' branch (e.g. the redhat/ directory).
+To prevent that, perform them in the 'arkify-infra-mainline' branch instead; afterwards checkout the 'master' branch and run arkify again to import your changes.
 That way arkify then can later cleanly merge your changes with the upstream changes to the ark infrastructure using the normal Git merge mechanisms.

-Note, arkify might create multiple arkify-infra- branches if you if you use it with branches based on different Linux tree's (e.g. mainline, next, linux-x.x.y); if you have local changes you thus might need to cherry-pick from one branch to the other.
+Note, arkify will create 'arkify-infra-…' branches for each local branch you use arkify on.
+If you add local changes to one 'arkify-infra-…' branch, you thus might need to cherry-pick then into another; this sadly is required, as the state of the ark infrastructure to build mainline from ten weeks ago might be unsuitable to build current mainline or vice versa.

 ## Why not use kernel-ark/os-build or kernel-ark/ark-infra directly

-Using arkify-infra-* branches from [gitlab.com/knurd42/linux.git](https://gitlab.com/knurd42/linux.git) as base has the following advantages.
+Using 'arkify-infra-…' branches from [gitlab.com/knurd42/linux.git](https://gitlab.com/knurd42/linux.git) as base has the following advantages.

 * They focus on just the basic kernel and avoid building these things: